farolfo/raml-server/README.md

 **Why building a new RAML based server?** Cause this one works with [JSON-Server](https://github.com/typicode/json-server), so no much code to do (maintain).

+This is an open source project, so issues, PRs and suggestions are wellcome.

 ### Install

+RAML Server is tested on node v0.12.
+If you don't have node, installing it via [nvm](https://github.com/creationix/nvm) is recommended.

+If you have node installed, run

 ```
 $ npm install -g raml-server